-During the three months ended June 30, 2020, the Company entered into a collaboration agreement subject to ASC 808.
+In April 2020, the Company entered into a collaboration agreement subject to ASC 808.
 Under this arrangement, the Company records cost reimbursements received as a reduction of research and development expense in the period incurred and royalty payments received as collaboration revenue in the period in which the underlying sale occurs.
 See Note 5 for additional information.